These lovely Tokyo sites light up at night

-One of the most entertaining things you can do in Tokyo is wander around the city after the sun goes down, if you know where to look.
-The wizards of stagecraft have worked their magic all over town, and all kinds of interesting stuff lights up after dark, in dramatic and technologically inventive ways.
-AndContinue reading “These lovely Tokyo sites light up at night”
+One of the most entertaining things you can do in Tokyo is wander around town after the sun goes down!
+The wizards of stagecraft have worked their magic all over Tokyo, and all kinds of interesting stuff lights up after dark, in dramatic and technologically inventive ways.
+Everyone can enjoy ogling everything from traditional templesContinueContinue reading “These lovely Tokyo sites light up at night”

 The Best Tokyo Illuminations 2017